 - Materials (toys, books, games) that encourage young children to embrace differences

 - Personal experiences when you have felt race impact your parenting.

 - What activism looks like behind the scenes

-- Representation of minority cultures in mainstream media
+- Representation of underrepresented cultures in mainstream media

 - Teaching and operating from a place of inclusion

 We welcome both completed pieces and thorough pitches.
 Though we prefer pitches come with writing samples.